Consolidated PBY Catalina in New Zealand service: No. 6 Squadron

 No. 6 Squadron officially became operational on 1 August, based on a complement of 12 aircraft in service with three in reserve.
 The originally planned structure was changed for consistency with that of a United States Navy patrol squadron.
 The first loss of a RNZAF Catalina was on 5 June, when an aircraft flying to New Zealand crashed into the sea about 50 mi from Laucala Bay.
 Some personal effects were later recovered from a nearby island but there was no trace of the Catalina's crew or the eight passengers it was carrying.

 By this time, the threat posed by Japanese surface warships in the South Pacific had largely receded so patrols focused more on submarine detection which were deemed to be the more realistic risk to Fiji.
 On rare occasions submarines were spotted and attacked but without success.
 The squadron also carried out search and rescue missions; a flight of this type was known as a Dumbo, after the Walt Disney character.
 Its first successful Dumbo was completed while it was still training; on 2 May, eight sailors whose vessel had been sunk by a Japanese torpedo were picked up from a liferaft.
 In October, No. 6 Squadron moved to Espiritu Santo, operating from the Segond Channel.
 It later operated from Halavao Bay on Florida Island, not far from Guadalcanal.

 By the closing stages of the war, the main focus of No. 6 Squadron's operational duties was in search and rescue missions.
-Its last Dumbo operation was on 9 August 1945, when a Catalina picked up a fighter pilot of the RNZAF whose Vought F4U Corsair aircraft had been hit by Japanese anti-aircraft fire as it passed over Kerevat, in the northeast of New Britain.
+Its last Dumbo operation was on 9 August 1945, when a Catalina picked up a pilot of the RNZAF whose Vought F4U Corsair fighter had been hit by Japanese anti-aircraft fire as it passed over Kerevat, in the northeast of New Britain.
 By this time, most of the squadron's surviving complement of PBY-5 Catalinas had been placed in storage at the RNZAF base at Hobsonville in New Zealand, worn out from their service and it was now using the later PB2B-1s.

 The squadron's last sortie, flown on 8 September, involved leaflet drops over Nauru and Ocean Islands, advising the Japanese garrisons there of the surrender of the Japanese Empire.
 The squadron disbanded later that month.
 However one final Dumbo mission was carried out on 19 September, rescuing a RNZAF pilot whose Corsair had ditched on its ferry flight to Espiritu Santo.